alxhoff/bluepill-HID/cube/README.md

 Now we need to add a few little changes.
 I will commit the generated files now and then the modifications so we can see the changes through a diff.
 Now we need to modify a few small things and create a little loop to send some HID commands.

 In `usb_device.c` there is the `USBD_HandleTypeDef` usb handle called `hUsbDeviceFS`, this is the handle to the core USB device that we will wish to send our HID report through.
 To access this in `main.c` we will need to add an `extern` definition of it to `usb_device.h`.
 Now inside `usbd_hid.h` is the function `USBD_HID_SendReport` which we will want to use, do let's include that file to our main.

+## Mouse HID

 Next, and without really describing what HID descriptors are/are writtern/do let me just say the the current HID descriptor being used is defined in `Middlewares/ST/ST32_USB_Device_Library/Class/Src/usbd_hid.c` in the static array `HID_MOUSE_ReportDesc`.
 This descriptor describes a mouse HID device where two 4 bit values are sent, the pressed buttons, the x value change, the y value change and the scroll wheel change.

 For now we will not touch this but instead create a struct in main that we can use to create mouse HID reports to send.